davidmehi/edge-stackdriver-integration-example/README.md

 https://cloud.google.com/logging/docs/basic-concepts

 ### Sending A Log Message To Stackdriver Logging
 Dino’s Stackdriver article provides a great description and example of how to send a basic text message to the logging API.
-(Please review if you haven’t already)  In short, Stackdriver does not offer a “MessageLogging” or “SysLog” port to send messages to - however, there is a REST based API that messages can be sent to asynchronously.
-It is recommended to use Edge’s Javascript HTTP client to “fire and forget” the log messages.
+(Please review if you haven’t already)  In short, Stackdriver does not offer a "MessageLogging" or "SysLog" port to send messages to - however, there is a REST based API that messages can be sent to asynchronously.
+It is recommended to use Edge’s Javascript HTTP client to "fire and forget" the log messages.

-The documentation for the “write log” API is available here: https://cloud.google.com/logging/docs/reference/v2/rest/v2/entries/write
+The documentation for the "write log" API is available here: https://cloud.google.com/logging/docs/reference/v2/rest/v2/entries/write

-The documentation for the “LogEntry” object in the logging payload is available here: https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry
+The documentation for the "LogEntry" object in the logging payload is available here: https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry

 The documentation gives you a better idea of what data can be sent to the logging API.
 Two fields are important to highlight as they will likely contain custom information per log.

 #### Defining jsonPayload
 In projects, it is preferred to send a more detailed log message to the logging API.
-Using the “jsonPayload” field in the logging API will allow you to pass in much more relevant information to the call.
+Using the "jsonPayload" field in the logging API will allow you to pass in much more relevant information to the call.
 This can be put into a shared flow, where each call will have the same set of data, such as basepath, parameters, developer, app, product, etc.  This payload can contain whatever you want.
-In the console, this “jsonPayload” field can be used to search for specific attributes that were recorded in the log entry.
+In the console, this "jsonPayload" field can be used to search for specific attributes that were recorded in the log entry.
 See the LogEntry object for more information.

 #### Setting severity
-It is important to set the “severity” of the log message.
+It is important to set the "severity" of the log message.
 The options available are: DEFAULT, DEBUG, INFO, NOTICE, WARNING, ERROR, CRITICAL, ALERT, EMERGENCY https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#LogSeverity

 #### API Call Example